CheckoutFinland/checkout-finland-for-woocommerce/README.md

 ```
 2. Activate the plugin.
 3. Go to WooCommerce Settings and open Payments tab.
-4. Enable Checkout Finland with the switch.
+4. Enable OP Payment Service for WooCommerce with the toggle switch.
-5. Configure your own Checkout Finland settings.
+5. Configure your own OP Payment Service settings.

 ## Configuration